rjohnsen/kringlecon-2022/docs/objectives/TolkienRing/windows_event_logs.md

 ****

-For this assignment I decided to use Jupyter notebook to parse the log given.
-However, I had to download the said Windows log, open it in Windows Event Viewer, export it as CSV before I could toss some Pandas magic on it.
+For this objective I decided to use Jupyter notebook to parse the log given.
+Prior to unleasing Jupyther and Pandas on the log, it had to be opened in Windows Event Viewer and then exported as CSV.

 ### Jupyter setup

+Prior to handling the CSV I had to instruct Pandas how to parse the CSV - meaning stating the separator and setting up column name mappings:

 ```python
 import pandas as pd